-Therefore, we consider that the Council should continue to use the former Gosford Council's method - to apply an average daily usage based on the past year (to account for seasonal patterns of water usage).177 In the unlikely event that there is no historical usage, we consider a deemed usage amount of zero would be appropriate.
-In our view this method would be
+Therefore, we consider that the Council should continue to use the former Gosford Council's method - to apply an average daily usage based on the past year (to account for seasonal patterns of water usage).244 In the unlikely event that there is no historical usage, we consider a deemed usage amount of zero is appropriate.
+In our view this method will be relatively simple to implement, while more accurately accounting for actual usage for the relevant property.